-Manufacturers who are interested in registering their products with EPEAT must have an officer of the company sign the MSE Registry License and Subscriber Agreement.
+Manufacturers who are interested in registering their products with EPEAT must have an officer of the company sign the Registry License and Subscriber Agreement.
 This contract is required for the brand to begin registering products in EPEAT and have them identified as “EPEAT-Registered Products.”
 Manufacturers must also complete a Subscriber Information Form and pay the Registry fees for the device categories in which they wish to register products (see the Fees tab for more information).
-The manufacturer then engages one of the certification and testing organizations that make up EPEAT’s global network of Product Registration Entities (PREs) and pays the appropriate fee for that service.
+The manufacturer then engages one of the certification and testing organizations that make up EPEAT’s global network of Conformity Assurance Bodies (CABs) and pays the appropriate fee for that service.
 After becoming a Participating Manufacturer, the brand owner will receive credentials to access the Registry and may begin making product declarations.
 Manufacturers should also read more about country-specific registrations and sales-reporting requirements.
 A downloadable explanation of this sign-up process is available here.
 It is also recommended that manufacturers read through the EPEAT Scheme Documents.

-After completing all the required paperwork, submitting payments and engaging a PRE, manufacturers may login to the online EPEAT system to begin registering products in the appropriate device category.
-The PRE will carry out a comprehensive “Desk Review” process on the manufacturer’s initial registrations.
+After completing all the required paperwork, submitting payments and engaging a CAB, manufacturers may login to the online EPEAT system to begin registering products in the appropriate device category.
+The CAB will carry out a comprehensive “Desk Review” process on the manufacturer’s initial registrations.
 During this process, the Manufacturer must answer questions about the product declaration(s) and may need to provide evidence consistent with the standard’s Verification Evidence requirements.
 Desk review may last several days to several months, depending on the Manufacturer’s ability to demonstrate understanding of the system requirements and ability to support the accuracy of their declarations.

 Participating Manufacturers pay annual fees based on a sliding scale that correlates to the Manufacturer’s revenue in the device category in which they wish to register products.
 Revenue includes sales of all products in the product group, regardless of whether they meet environmental requirements or whether a Participating Manufacturer chooses to register them with EPEAT.
 Fees are paid annually at the time of sign-up and on that anniversary date each year.